 17 March 2021

 During extreme weather events, such as Hurricanes, Tropical Storms and Typhoons, it is common to shut down offshore assets' operations and evacuate personnel to safety.
 Platforms are then monitored remotely by engineers and asset managers.
-These monitoring systems enable them to quickly respond to any damage to the asset or know when it is safe to return the operations team.
+These monitoring systems enable them to quickly respond to any damage to the asset or know when it is safe to return to the operations team.
 Having accurate and reliable data from different sensors is critical to resume operations quickly.

 Remote monitoring systems collect and transmit data collected from several sensors that have been installed on offshore assets.
-These can be broadly split between two types of data: sensors that measure the integrity of the asset and those that monitor environmental conditions.
+These can be broadly split between two types of data: sensors that measure the integrity of the support and those that monitor environmental conditions.
 Both types of data are used to understand the immediate state of the asset and how operators should respond.

 Jeffrey Lewis, Technical Advisor at BMT, has been helping organisations monitor their offshore assets for nearly two decades.
 He said,

 “One of the most critical aspects of managing an asset during the tropical storm season is the need to understand what category of hurricanes has hit the platform.
 In the Gulf of Mexico, that is basically a wind speed measurement and depending on what category of hurricane hits the platform, operators need to respond with certain levels of inspection.”

 Another critical environmental data set is wave height.
 It's important to monitor if waves are big enough to hit the platform and damage the deck.
 Platforms in the Gulf of Mexico have a typical deck height.